 - Check for the presence of your AMP and canonical pages in the index by searching Google for the URL of the canonical page.
 If it is not listed, it's not indexed.

 - Is your AMP/canonical linked to by other pages?
 Are they listed in a sitemap?
 Use the URL Inspection tool on the canonical to request indexing for a small number of AMP pages, but for large numbers of pages, use sitemaps.
 (You only need to list the canonical in the sitemap.)
 Consider using the Sitemaps report to submit a sitemap.

-- Note that it can take a few days for Google to find and crawl the missing pages, depending on how you notify Google about the new pages.
+- It can take a few days for Google to find and crawl the missing pages, depending on how you notify Google about the new pages.

 AMP pages with warnings are indexed and can be shown in Google Search results, but might not be shown with all possible AMP features (such as being shown in a Top Stories carousel).
 In other words, these pages might only be shown as plain blue link search results.